Reset Password

 We invite you to watch their captivating videos and actively engage with their content, including their social media links above.
 Liking, commenting, and sharing their work goes a long way in fueling their creative fire.

-We're also inviting you to explore any sponsorships and partnerships highlighted in the video descriptions above or directly in the YouTube.
+We're also inviting you to explore any sponsorships and partnerships highlighted in the video description of "SAILING TRUTH ABOUT THE KIWIS", or directly on YouTube.
 By considering their offerings or purchasing services and items, you not only support The Cruising Kiwis but also the brands and collaborators they're associated with.

-If you have any feedback, corrections, or additional information about the video listed above, please use the comment form below to share your thoughts with us.
+If you have any feedback, corrections, or additional information about The Cruising Kiwis or their videos, please use the comment form below to share your thoughts with us.

 Thank you for being a part of our community and supporting the creators we cherish.
 Your time and support truly matter!